elizabeth-poggie/elizabethpoggie/elizabethpoggie/about.markdown

             name: Web Admin
             date:  Fall 2019 - present
             blurb: "
-            Running elections for student groups at McGill.
-Helping solve responsive design issues for other clubs.
-Developing the CTF main website https://ctf.science.mcgill.ca/.
-Defining the club's branding, sweatshirts, posters and wallpapers.
-Focus on increasing student involvement in developing our technologies by hosting tutorials and development nights.
+            Running elections for approximately 30 different student groups at McGill.
+Solving responsive design issues for other clubs and developing the CTF main website.
+Increasing student involvement in developing technologies by hosting tutorials and development nights.
             "
     - subsection:
         name: P'tit Marche